sarmadiali98/ReLico/README.md

 ReLico is a compiler from **Timed Rebeca** to **Lingua Franca (LF)**.

-This repository accompanies the RELICO work on bridging **formally verified Timed Rebeca models** to **executable Lingua Franca programs**.
-The goal is to reduce the gap between formal verification and deployment by automatically translating verified models into a deterministic, time-aware execution framework.
+This repository accompanies the ReLico work on bridging **formally verified Timed Rebeca models** to **executable Lingua Franca programs**.
+Its purpose is to reduce the gap between formal verification and deployment by automatically translating verified models into a deterministic, time-aware execution framework.

+In addition to the core translator, this repository also contains:

+- a **hardware-backed smart-home validation workflow**, and
+- an **verification benchmark workflow for equivalent TR and LF codes** used to study and compare the Lingua Franca verifier toolchain with the Timed Rebeca verifier.

 ## Overview